top of page

 CO-INVESTIGATOR

 Leslie Hamburger serves as Co-Investigator on the Educative Math Curriculum Materials study.
-She is Senior Managing Director overseeing a portfolio of services that includes English Learners and Migrant Education, Quality Schools and Districts, Education Leadership, and Assessment for Learning.
+She is Vice President of K–12 Systems for WestEd overseeing a portfolio of services that includes English Learners and Migrant Education, Quality Schools and Districts, Education Leadership, and Assessment for Learning.

 Her areas of expertise include English Learner pedagogy, mathematics curriculum, and professional learning for teachers of English and dual language learners.
 She has been a school and district administrator in high-poverty, diverse schools and facilitates professional development for school and district leaders, coaches, and teachers.